kstenerud/concise-encoding/ce-structure.md

  * A remote reference **MUST** point to either:
    - Another CBE or CTE document (using no fragment section, thus referring to the entire document)
-   - A [marker ID](#marker-identifier) inside of another CBE or CTE document, using the fragment section to specify the [marker ID](#marker-identifier) in the document being referenced.
+   - A marker [identifier]](#identifier) inside of another CBE or CTE document, using the fragment section to specify the marker identifier in the document being referenced.
  * A remote reference **MUST NOT** be used as a map key because there's no way to know if it refers to a keyable type without actually following the reference (which would slow down evaluation and poses a security risk).
  * Because remote links pose security risks, implementations **MUST NOT** follow remote references unless explicitly configured to do so.
 If an implementation provides a configuration option to follow remote references, it **MUST** default to disabled.